This post is also available in: Svenska

 After a child’s first birthday, they should slowly become thinned.
 This is the time when your sweet little baby becomes a small toddler who can or is learning to walk.
 The extra movement helps them shed the weight.
 Additionally, a one-year-old often consumes significantly much less breast milk or formula than before.
 Some children have no desire at all to eat anything else.
 That’s when the breast milk or formula is very important and gives the child good nutrition for growth and development.
 Some one-year-olds completely stop breastfeeding or drinking formula.
 That is perfectly OK, as long as they eat enough food so their growth continues to follow the curve.

 During the second year of life, a child often has a big belly, and round cheeks, but the fat on their legs begin to disappear.

 The weightloss takes time, but four-year-olds should not have a big stomach.
 Towards the age of 5-6, children’s ribs begin to be visible.
 Therefore a child starting school is normally really slim.
 This weight change seems to be important for the child to continue to grow reasonably fast.

 The BMI curve determines if a child is overweight

 How do you know if a child is overweight?
 Calculate their BMI.
-The same BMI formula for adults, apply for children (BMI = weight / height^2).
-But be aware that normal BMI varies according to the child’s age.
-We plot the child’s BMI on a standard growth chart and after several measurements, a normal curve is drawn.
-This is unlike the length and weight curves, where it does not matter which curve the child follows.
-It is best that the child’s growth follows this curce.
-If the child is overweight or obese, there are separate curves to follow.
+The same formula for adults, apply for children.
+BMI = weight / height*height.
+But be aware that normal BMI varies with a child’s age.
+We plot the child’s BMI on a standard growth chart.
+Then after several measurements, a normal curve is drawn.
+It is best to follow this curve.
+This is unlike the length and weight curves where it does not matter which curve the child follows.
+Then there are curves for overweight and obese children.